Terra Beethe, BOD Affiliate Liaison

 Katy Washington, Lead Affiliate Representative

-Oklahoma AHEAD is a highly-active statewide resource which connects postsecondary disability service providers, compliance officers, and administrators from all colleges/universities throughout Oklahoma.
+NJ AHEAD (New Jersey Association on Higher Education and Disability) is a highly-active statewide resource which connects postsecondary disability service providers, compliance officers, and administrators from all colleges/universities throughout New Jersey as well as a few in neighboring states.
+It is an affiliate organization of international AHEAD, and is coordinated by an Executive Board of elected officers.

 AHEAD does not currently have a formulized affiliate for this state.
-To learn about how to create an affiliate in the state of South Dakota, please visit https://www.ahead.org/affiliates#benefits for more information.
+To learn about how to create an affiliate in the state of Pennsylvania, please visit https://www.ahead.org/affiliates#benefits for more information.

 Affiliate Updates on Conferences